Choose the greenhouse to get planting - whatever the weather

 Our extruded resin greenhouses are available in white and green finishes.

-There are three main types of greenhouse glazing available - polycarbonate, acrylic and glass - and these present further different options for you to choose from.
+There are two main types of greenhouse glazing available - polycarbonate and glass.
 Some greenhouses feature more than one type to offer the best combination of insulation, lighting and safety.

-A cheaper, thinner, more durable option to glass, polycarbonate is available as panels or Twinwall.
+A thinner, more durable option to glass, polycarbonate is available as panels or twinwall.

-Polycarbonate panels are a great option for those on a budget and require no maintenance once installed.
+Polycarbonate panels are a popular option for those on a budget and require no maintenance once installed.
 While offering 90% light transmission (this means it lets in almost all light), each panel has UV protection applied.
 This not only blocks harmful rays from scorching your delicate plants, but also prevents panels becoming discoloured over time.
-This high-level of light transmission is ideal if you’re planting from seed.
+This high level of light transmission is ideal if you’re planting from seed.

 Despite being just 0.7millimetres (mm) thick, and extremely lightweight, these panels are virtually unbreakable, making them a top choice for gardens with children and pets.

-Glass glazing is a heavier option for your greenhouse, and choosing this will lead to a stronger structure overall.
-But beware of impacts, as it's more likely to shatter easily than polycarbonate or acrylic.
-We present two types - horticultural glass and toughened safety glass.
+Glass glazing is a heavier option for your greenhouse and choosing this will lead to a stronger structure overall.
+But beware of impacts, as it's more likely to shatter easily than polycarbonate.
+We offer two types - horticultural glass and toughened safety glass.